The dreaded phone call. A customer reaches out and just has a bad feeling. Kathy in human resources...

-What is a Brute Force Attack and what to do when you see them happening?
+What is a Brute Force Attack and what to do when they happen?

 We live in a world where a vast majority of a company’s sensitive data resides in Software as a Service (SaaS) applications like Office 365, Google Workspace, Salesforce, Dropbox, etc. In the recent 2020 State of SaaSOps report by BetterCloud, their data suggests that 85% of all application usage by 2025 will be via SaaS.
 If you’re an MSP or IT service provider reading this, you should be thinking, “oh snap!!!
 What can I be doing to better protect the sensitive data in these applications?”